mishamyrt/Lilex/CONTRIBUTING.md

 1. Fork repo;
 2. Install the dependencies and setup hooks:
     1. If you are planning to work on the font sources, run `make configure`.
 This command will require you to have [uv](https://docs.astral.sh/uv/) installed.
-    2. If you are planning to work on the preview website, also run `make configure-preview`.
+    2. If you are planning to work on the website, also run `make website-configure`.
 This command will require you to have [pnpm](https://pnpm.io/) installed.
 3. Create a feature branch off of the `master` branch;
 4. Make some useful changes;
 5. Verify the changes.
     - If font sources are changed, run `make build` to build the fonts and `make check` to check the fonts;
-    - If the website is changed, run `make build-preview`.
+    - If the website is changed, run `make website-build`.
 6. Commit the changes.
 Repository hooks will automatically run `make generate` to regenerate normalized font sources and linting to check for code errors.
 7. Submit a pull request against the `master` branch;